scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    f(\vec{x}) = \sum_{i=1}^{N}\alpha_{i}y_{i}\sum_{l=1}^{\infty}a_{l}P_{l}(\langle \vec{x}, \vec{x}_{i} \rangle)\ .

-The next step is to apply the addition thereom to express this interms of the spherical harmonics,
+The next step is to apply the addition theorem to express this in terms of the spherical harmonics,

 .. math::
    :type: equation